lucasile/gdxengine/README.md

 # GDXEngine

 Engine for libgdx in Java.
-Primary use is implementing ECS system and render queue so far.
+Primary use is implementing ECS system and render queue as proof of concept.